Myosin binding protein C, cardiac: Pathomechanisms

 Skinned trabeculae or cardiac myocytes obtained from human patients carrying a MYBPC3 mutation or from heterozygous and homozygous Mybpc3-targeted knock-in mice exhibited higher myofilament Ca2+ sensitivity than controls.
 Disease-modeling by engineered heart tissue (EHT) technology with cardiac cells from heterozygous or homozygous Mybpc3-targeted knock-in mice reproduced observations made in human and mouse studies displaying abbreviated contractions, greater sensitivity to external Ca2+ and smaller inotropic responses to various drugs (isoprenaline, EMD 57033 and verapamil) compared to wild-type control EHTs.
 Therefore, EHTs are suitable to model the disease phenotype and recapitulate functional alterations found in mice with hypertrophic cardiomyopathy.
 Another good system for modeling cardiomyopathies in the cell culture dish is the derivation of cardiac myocytes from iPSC.
 Reports of human iPSC models of sarcomeric cardiomyopathies showed cellular hypertrophy in most of the cases, including one with the c.2995_3010del MYBPC3 mutation that exhibited in addition to hypertrophy contractile variability in the presence of endothelin-1.

-Therapy
+As a drug target

 Because of their tissue selectivity and persistent expression recombinant adeno-associated viruses (AAV) have therapeutic potential in the treatment of inherited cardiomyopathy resulting from MYBPC3 mutations- Several targeting approaches have been developed.
 The most recent is genome editing to correct a mutation by CRISPR/Cas9 technology.
 Naturally existing as part of the prokaryotic immune system, the CRISPR/Cas9 system has been used for correction of mutations in the mammalian genome.
 By inducing nicks in the double-stranded DNA and providing a template DNA sequence, it is possible to repair mutations by homologous recombination.
 This approach has not yet been evaluated for MYBPC3 mutations, but it could be used for each single or clustered mutation, and therefore applied preferentially for frequent founder MYBPC3 mutations.